justinleetyler/justinleetyler.github.io/catalog.md

 Escobar, Alesha. -- The tower's alchemist. -- Computer data (1 file). -- A.E., c2011. -- on 1 ASUS transformer tablet. -- System requirements: Kindle app. -- Title from cover. -- ASIN B005QSFXC6. -- DDC 813

-Essex County Greenbelt [homepage]. -- Computer data. -- [Mass.?] : ECGA, 2011- -- Mode of Access: World Wide Web (http://www.ecga.org/). -- DBID 3062.
-1. 796.51.
+Essex County Greenbelt [homepage]. -- Computer data. -- [Mass.?] : ECGA, 2011- -- Mode of Access: World Wide Web (http://www.ecga.org/). -- DBID 3062 -- DDC 796.51.

-Essex County Trail Association [homepage]. -- Computer file. -- [Mass.?] : ECTA, 2011- -- Title from home page. -- Mode of Access: World Wide Web (http://www.ectaonline.org/). -- DBID 3061.
-1. 796.51.
+Essex County Trail Association [homepage]. -- Computer file. -- [Mass.?] : ECTA, 2011- -- Title from home page. -- Mode of Access: World Wide Web (http://www.ectaonline.org/). -- DBID 3061 -- DDC 796.51.

-Ethics and spirituality at work / edited by Thierry C. Pauchant. -- Westport, Conn. : Quorum Books, 2002. -- xii, 266 p. -- ISBN 1567205623.
-1. 174.
+Ethics and spirituality at work / edited by Thierry C. Pauchant. -- Westport, Conn. : Quorum Books, 2002. -- xii, 266 p. -- ISBN 1567205623 -- DDC 174.
 > 'II.
 Spirituality at work by Ian I. MitroffA.
 Results of study 1.
 92% of managers favor integrating spiritual values.
 2. There is a lack of models and tools for integration.
 3. The spiritual organization has specific charactoristics 4.
 Crisis is usually the starting point 5. ''Religion'' and ''Spirituality'' percieved differentlyB The paths 1.
 Religious-based organization 2.
 Evolutionary organization 3.
 Recovering organization 4.
 Socially responsible organization 5.
 Values-based organization' -p.
 35- -o
 > ...spirituality at work would allow them to live a more integrated and more systemic life? -p.
 35 -q
 > 'VI.
 The Cooperative by Claude Beland A. Desjardins 1.
 A banking company in Quebec, Canada.
 2. Cooperative ethics 3.
 Began with Alphones Desjardin B. Principles 1. solidarity 2.
 Mutual help 3. fraternity 4. charity 5.
 Education the public about a. democracy b. economy c. responsibility d. solidarity' -p.
 77- -o
 > 'XI.
-For a spiritual ethic of work : some inspiriation from Simone Weil. by Thierry C. Pauchant.
-1. Limit race for dominiation 2.
+For a spiritual ethic of work : some inspiriation from Simone Weil. by Thierry C. Pauchant -- DDC Limit race for dominiation 2.
 Rediscover notion of limit 3.
 See institutions as both good and evil 4.
 Go beyond economic considerations 5.
 Secure and democritize work 6.
 Favor concordance btw thought and action 7.
 Root thought in person 8.
 Reinvent politics 9.
 Encourage ability of subtle mindfulness' -p.
 130-146 -o
 > 'II.
 Questions A. The major issues 1.
 Is the manuscriput authentic 2.
 Is the letter really from Clement?
 B. Looking at the ''profiler'' of the document 1.
 The familiar gospel of Mark 2.
 The Secret Gospel 3.
 Oral Mark 4.
 The Carpocratian form of the gospel' -p.
 19-54 -o
 > 'III.
 The Secret Gospel in terms of liturgy A. Liturgical elements 1.
 The resurrection themes 2.
 A linen cloth 3.
 A nocturnal initiation B. Alexandra 1.
 Baptism assoicated w/ John 2.
 Was the secret gospel read in secret initiations rites in church? a.
 Doesn't seem to fit the alexandrian pattern for epiphany C. Secret gospel doesn't seem to have a lot to do with Alexandrian worship.' -p.
 55-90 -o
 > 'IV.
 Content of Secret Gospel A. The homosexual encounter 1. simply seems to be a mosiac construction of selections from canonical gospels.
 2. Text shows a series of double entendres a.
 Implying ancient writing knew english 3.
 On Greek homosexuality a. btw adult male and younger male.
 4. The Uranian homosexual subculture a.
 19th century english universities b. more misogynistic c. less concerned w/ greek idea d. particualarly drawned to the high chruch e. drawn to Oscar Wilde's Salome.
 B. Jesus regecting a group of women 1.
 Seems also to be a mosaic 2.
 Made up of apocryphal scriputres C. Smiths interpretation of the Gospel 1.
 Using also the same mosaic of a.
 Jewish hymns b.
 Gnositic writings c.
 Byzantine christian liturgy' -p.
 91-225 -o